 - The best falafel in town can be found at Hakosem

-- At Raisa you can go for a delicious lunch.
+- At Raisa you can go for a delicious lunch

 - Rotana’s cafe in case you want to enjoy a cup of coffee

-- Go to Itsik-Hagadol for a surprise dinner.
+- Go to Itsik-Hagadol for a surprise dinner

 Day 2 of Israel Itinerary: Top things to do in Tel Aviv

-Day 3 & 4 Jerusalem
+Day 3 and Day 4 of Israel Itinerary: Explore Jerusalem

-This unique city is the religious heart for Christians, Jews as well as Muslims.
+Jerusalem – this unique city is the religious heart for Christians, Jews as well as Muslims.
 Whether you are a believer or not, Jerusalem is a beautiful city that will take you back in time.
 The rich history of this city will not bore you for a second.

 - Write a wish on a piece of paper and put it in the slits of the Wailing Wall

-- Visit the place where Jesus was crucified, buried and resurrected in the Church of the Holy Sepulcher
+- Visit the place where Jesus was crucified, buried, and resurrected in the Church of the Holy Sepulcher

 - Go shopping at the Machane Yehuda market for fruits and delicious spices